 COVID-19 is probably not sexually transmitted, but might be (Entezami et al.).
 SARS-CoV-2 RNA was not found in vaginas of infected women, perhaps because vaginal tissue lacks angiotensin-converting enzyme 2 (ACE2), the cell receptor for SARS-CoV-2 (Cui et al.; (Entezami et al.).
-ACE2 is more highly expressed in testes than ovaries, so testes might serve as reservoirs for SARS-CoV-2, which might explain why more men were severely infected than women (Entezami et al.;Shastri et al.).
-Some studies found SARS-CoV-2 RNA in semen (Li D, Jin, et al.; Shapiro), but others did not find it in semen (Pan F, Xiao, et al.) and expressed prostatic secretions (EPS) of infected men (Entezami et al.; Quan et al.).
+There is more ACE2 in testes than ovaries, so testes might serve as reservoirs for SARS-CoV-2, which might explain why more men were severely infected than women (Entezami et al.;Shastri et al.).
+Some studies found SARS-CoV-2 RNA in semen (Li D, Jin, et al.; Shapiro), but others did not find it in semen (Pan F, Xiao, et al.) and expressed prostatic secretions (EPS) of infected men (Entezami et al.; Pan F, Xiao et al.; Quan et al.).
+COVID-19 infection has impaired sperm production in some men (Li H, Xiao et al.).
 Scientists do not yet know clearly if SARS-CoV-2 could cause problems for natural reproduction or assisted reproduction technologies (ART) (Entezami et al.).

 Even if COVID-19 is probably not transmitted by sexual intercourse, sexual interactions could transmit it through other routes described above (Cipriano et al.).
-The least risky would be abstinence, higher risk is partners living together, even higher risk is partners not living together using face masks, and highest risk is having several partners not using masks (Solé; Turban, Keuroghlian, Mayer).
+The least risky would be abstinence, higher risk is partners living together, or regular partners not living together.
+The next higher risk is partners not living together using face masks, and highest risk is having several partners not using masks (Marcus; Solé; Turban, Keuroghlian, Mayer; Tam).

 [Date of latest publication cited: October 26, 2020]